is-this-necessary/is-this-necessary.github.io/bad-romance/_posts/2019-07-18-becoming-don.md

 The top fragments of her bra were visible through that small blouse.
 It had red elements.
 She got black hair.
 Very nice hair indeed, thick.
 Long lashes, I wonder if they were fake.
 But they looked rather nice.
 And she had that small mole near the lips.
 Definitely charming.
 I had to keep myself from staring in her cleavage, or at her face, but at the same time I wished for any physical contact.
 Not that difficult at rush hour in a crowded tram.
 One thing I was rather comfortable at watching were her feet.
 A nice pair of smallish, but chubby fingered feet.
 And those ballerina shoes tied high on the calf.
 I wish she wasn't wearing long jeans; those ties always look awesome on bare legs.

 There was an aura of inaccessibility around her.
 Along with not that good looking sticked nails I noticed some rings on her middle finger.
 I can rarely guess if they are engagement, wedding or neither.
 Those looked like they could be any of the above.
 Fuck that.
 I wasn't going to start a conversation anyway.
-Hell, I can't even complement a woman on her looks!
+Hell, I can't even compliment a woman on her looks!
 That's why I'm thinking of a way to do it other than by saying.

 Business Card (Not)